Mahi-tech-gif/internship-task-2/task 1/short README.md

  after the TCP SYN sacn to know how many hosts are up and their open ports also. to analyse the open ports , what the services are running and what is the possibilities to exploit that services.
  Wireshark is a packet analyzer.it analyzing traffic and validating scan results.identifying anomalies.

+what i am doing in the task clearly explain in my internshiptask1 docx